 Wyatt’s interest in music continued into his college years where his influences expanded to Jimmy Buffett, Bob Marley, Bruce Springsteen, The Eagles and Steve Miller.
 But coming from a large Virginian family – he is one of eight children – Wyatt understands the importance of roots and so he held onto his by combining the country/bluegrass music of his past with the island music of his present, creating the unique sound in his songs.

-While bartending and managing in the local bar scene, Wyatt eventually settled in Atlanta, GA where he managed The Dixie Tavern.
-It was at this local Atlanta hangout where Wyatt met Zac Brown who was part of The Dixie’s weekly entertainment.
-The two have been writing songs that have been entertaining and inspiring fans ever since.
+Wyatt’s music industry career began while bartending in Atlanta, Georgia.
+It was at a local hangout where Wyatt met Zac Brown, who was part of The Dixie’s weekly entertainment.
+The two started writing songs that have entertained and inspired fans ever since.

 Just as Wyatt’s musical roots can be traced back to memories with his father, so too can the music he creates today.
 Now a father himself, Wyatt’s writing is influenced by the love he has for his children.
 Knowing how one song can make a difference in someone’s life, he strives to make music that touches you deeply, yet hits you like a warm tropical breeze.
 They just make you feel...good.